Pay a Bill

 The tumors may be either benign (not cancer) or malignant (cancer):

 When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
 Both benign and malignant brain tumors cause signs and symptoms and need treatment.

 Brain and spinal cord tumors can occur in both adults and children.
 However, treatment for children may be different than treatment for adults.
-(See the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview for more information on the treatment of children.)

 For information about lymphoma that begins in the brain, see the PDQ summary on Primary CNS Lymphoma Treatment.